ezesilva95/holbertonschool-AirBnB_clone/README.md

 # AirBnB_clone

-The project consists of several parts.
-Initially, it consists of creating an AirBnB console.
-In other parts the database and the front-end interface will be implemented.
-This is the first part, currently only the console was created.
+This project consists of several parts that will be worked in what we can name mini-projects.
+The first part consist of creating an AirBnB console, which is the one we are currently working.
+In the future the database and the front-end interface will be implemented.

 As the database is not yet implemented, the information is stored in a json file.

 ## Console
 We have created a console that works just like a shell.
-The console is a command interpreter, in this case it only works in  specific cases, such as createing objects, updateing attributes, destroying objects, etc.
+The console is a command interpreter that works in interactive and non-interactive mode, in this case it only works in specific cases, such as createing objects, updateing attributes, destroying objects, etc.

-### To execute the console:
+### How to execute the console:
     - Interactive mode:
         vagrant@ubuntu-focal:~/holbertonschool-AirBnB_clone$ ./console.py
         (hbnb)help